Voultapher/sort-research-rs/writeup/sort_safety/text.md

 });
 ```

-In practice a lack of exception safety manifests itself in the variants C and or D described in the section about Ord safety.
-In C++, types are considered either trivially copyable by the type system or not.
-For example `uint64_t` is and `std::string` isn't.
-In essence the question asked is, does copying the bits of the type suffice to have a meaningful new value, or must a user-defined copy or move operation be called.
-Some of the tested C++ implementations use this property to specialize their implementations and the logic changes accordingly.
-Assuming the user is using types that follow C++ best practices, this helps avoid direct UB, for example the tested `std::sort` implementations leave `std::string` values in a moved from state, which is safe to destroy, avoiding a potential double-free.
-This analysis does not consider this enough to mark an implementation as exception safe.
-The general theme is one of analyzing behavior in the presence of user mistakes, and types that don't follow C++ best practices are a common mistake in C++.
-In addition there are situation where users have no alternative but to interact with thirdparty libraries and or C code with limited or broken RAII semantics.
-Even assuming a world filled exclusively with C++ types following best practices, where duplicating integers will not directly lead to UB, it can still easily break adjacent assumptions made about a sort operation only re-arranging elements and not duplicating them, as shown [here](https://github.com/google/crumsort-rs/issues/1).
-The tested for exception safety fits neither the concept of basic nor strong exception safety.
-Leaving the input in some unspecified but safe to destroy state as required by basic exception safety, can be surprising and lead to adjacent UB.
-Returning the input to the original state as required by strong exception safety fails to account for mutation during the comparison that must be observed as shown [here](https://github.com/emilk/drop-merge-sort/issues/23).
+The weakest guarantee is that an exception does not directly lead to undefined behavior.
+The strongest guarantee is "transactional exception safety", that guarantees that in the case an operation fails, then the state of the program is reverted to the one before the failed operation was attempted.
+This strongest guarantee is typically both too strong and too performance intensive, so very rarely observed in practice.

+For the purpose of this benchmark, the guarantee we are interested in will be denoted "intuitive exception safety".
+It encompasses the natural behavior a user that is not especially aware of the internal of sort algorithms may expect when a sort routine is interrupted.
+As the observable side-effect of a sort routine is to reorder elements of the input, intuitive exception safety expresses the guarantee that in the face of an exception, elements from the input may only be partially reordered, as if the sort process had been interrupted.
+In particular, this excludes modifying elements of the input, for instance duplicating some of them, removing some of them, or, in the case of C++, leaving some elements in the "moved out" state.

+We choose intuitive exception safety as the desired property for sort algorithms, because failure to uphold this property can indirectly cause UB in user code by violating invariants enforced in the rest of the code.

+As examples, consider the following two situations:

+1. The user is sorting a vector of move-only types like `std::unique_ptr`.
+If the user's code guarantees that, by construction, the pointers in that vector are not null, then it is permissible in user code to rely on this invariant and omit null checks.
+However, this is fraught in the presence of a sort implementation that doesn't verify the intuitive exception safety property: the input may unexpectedly contain null pointers after the comparison function throws.
+2. The user is sorting a vector of natural numbers that serve as indices in a graph-like structures.
+If the user's code guarantees that, by construction, the indices in that vector are never repeated, then it is permissible in user code torely on this invariant and delete the node associated with each index without checking if it was previously deleted.
+However, this is fraught in the presence of a sort implementation that doesn't verify the intuitive exception safety property: for trivially-copyable types, the input may unexpectedly contain duplicated indices after the comparison function throws.

+These issues are not theoretical: even assuming a world filled exclusively with C++ types following best practices, where duplicating integers will not directly lead to UB, it can still easily break adjacent assumptions made about a sort operation only re-arranging elements and not duplicating them, as shown [here](https://github.com/google/crumsort-rs/issues/1).

 ### Observation safety